bunburya/rss-digest/docs/source/tutorial.rst

 This will create an "empty" profile named "John", with no subscribed feeds and which uses the default application-level configuration.
-If you want to configure the behaviour of rss-digest for this profile, you should copy (not move) the global ``config.ini`` and/or ``output.ini`` to the profile directory and make the necessary changes.
+If you want to configure the behaviour of rss-digest for this profile, you should copy (not move) the global ``config.toml`` to the profile config directory and make the necessary changes.

 .. note::
-  Currently the only way to configure rss-digest is by manually editing the global or profile-specific ``config.ini`` and ``output.ini`` files.
+  Currently the only way to configure rss-digest is by manually editing the global or profile-specific ``config.toml`` file.
 There is no way to set configuration values directly from the command line.

 Adding and deleting feeds
 -----------------